-Matzo ball soup is the star of any Passover Seder, but when you make the matzo balls from scratch they can often end up dense rather than light and fluffy.
+Even though Passover is a month away, it’s never too early to start thinking about matzo ball soup.
+The perfect antidote to cold and flu season, this star of Passover Seder is nicknamed ‘Penicillin’ because of its soothing qualities.
+But when you make the matzo balls from scratch, they can often end up dense rather than light and fluffy.
 Fortunately, there’s an easy tweak that will keep them pillowy soft: Just add seltzer water.

-This fizzy beverage has become super popular over the last few years with many flavored versions helping people break their sugary-soda-drinking habits.
-But you can also use an unflavored version while making matzo balls because the carbonation from the seltzer acts as a leavening agent.
+This fizzy beverage has become super popular over the last few years with many flavored versions helping people break their soda-drinking habits.
+You can use an unflavored version while making matzo balls because the carbonation from the seltzer acts as a leavening agent.

-This is especially helpful for anyone looking to replace baking powder or soda in their recipe since there are questions about whether they are Kosher.
+This is especially helpful for anyone looking to use baking powder in their recipe since there are questions about whether it’s Kosher.
 But in the words of food and lifestyle blogger Tori Avey, “The choice to use baking powder is a matter of tradition and preference.”
 Luckily, swapping in seltzer will also make matzo balls tender enough to cut with a spoon and enjoy with the rest of your soup.

 Plus, seltzer water is cheap and easy to pick up at most stores.
-A variety like Canada Dry Original Sparkling Seltzer Water (Buy at Walmart, $5.38) contains zero calories and 40 mg of sodium in each can, which means that it’s a perfectly healthy addition to your matzo ball batter!
+A variety like Polar Sparkling Water (Buy at Walmart, $10.08) contains zero calories and 40 mg of sodium in each can, which means that it’s a perfectly healthy addition to your matzo ball batter!

 For the best results, keep the water refrigerated until you’re ready to use to preserve the fizziness.